s0rta/revengate-new/docs/design/people.md

 ## Michel Boilou
-Michel Boilou is a barber in Lyon.
+Michel Boilou is a barber at the Steamy Towels in Lyon.
 He also is the doorman for some of the Lux Co. secret compounds.
 Notably, an out-out-sight door at the back of a broom closet in this barber lounge leads to an absinthe café.

 Boilou is tall and skinny with dark hair and impeccably shaped handlebar mustache.
 He typically wears a vest of black satin and flamboyant silk patterns.
 Flowers usually decorates his shop and he is found of using botanical metaphors to describe things.